Valokoodari/Valokoodari/README.md

 ---

-The best way to contact me is through Discord on [my server](https://discord.gg/nzJgMjt) or privately to [Valokoodari#1337](https://discordapp.com/users/158112911363932160).
+The best way to contact me is on [my Discord server](https://discord.gg/nzJgMjt).